Jonathan Carter (American football)

-Jonathan Carter (born March 20, 1979) is a former American football wide receiver in the National Football League.
+Jonathan Carter (born March 20, 1979) is an American former professional football wide receiver in the National Football League (NFL).

 High school career

 Carter was named All-State, All-Area and team MVP as a junior and senior at Lineville (AL) High School.
 He was lettered four times in football and gained more than 1,900 yards receiving and 700 yards rushing for his high school career.

 College career

 Carter played college football at Troy State University (now Troy University).
 He played only two seasons of college football at Troy State, totaling 46 catches for 869 yards and 11 touchdowns.
 Carter was an All-Southland Football League selection after starting every game as a senior in 2000, compiling 40 receptions for 632 yards and eight touchdowns, as well as ten kickoff returns for 286 yards and another score.
 He added seven carries for 88 yards, giving him an average of 91.5 All-purpose yards per game for the season.
 He also had a career game against Alabama State, gaining 111 yards on seven catches with two touchdowns.
 He played in 11 games in 1999, totaling six catches for 237 yards and three touchdowns.
 He recorded a career-long catch of 65 yards on a touchdown strike against Middle Tennessee State.